What to See & Do

 astonishing diversity of flora and fauna details of which can be found

 on the Botswana Tourism Board global web site.
-Click Here for detailed information.
+Click the following topics for detailed information.

 to bed, early to rise" is a familiar phrase, particularly on